selfawarestudio/alio/README.md

 </div>
 ```

-Then create an alio instance and a default transition.
-In alio, transitions are just objects with async `enter` and `leave` methods.
-In the example below, [`motion`](https://motion.dev) is used to implement a basic fade transition.
+Then create an alio instance and a transition called `default`.
+In alio, transitions are objects with async `enter` and `leave` methods.
+In the example below, [`motion`](https://motion.dev) is used to implement a basic fade transition, but feel free to use GSAP, or whatever other animation tool you'd like.

 ```js
 import { create } from 'alio'